-You can road-tripping France by car anytime with this fantastic 9-day itinerary from Madrid to Alsace.
+With this fantastic 9-day itinerary from Madrid to Alsace, you can road-tripping France by car anytime.
 With stops in Bordeaux, Paris, and the Alsace, to finish knowing the Dalí Museum in Figueras (Spain) on the last day of our trip.

 I’ll tell you everything in more detail here below.
 Road Trip planning 9 days driving France: Bordeaux, Paris, and Alsace France is a country that we love, that has many things to see, which is also very close and we can go in our car.